criccomini/ezdb/README.md

 This would print obj=3, version=1.
 The get() method returns a Versioned wrapper with your data and version number inside of it.

+### Using JNI

+By default, EZDB uses a pure-Java port of LevelDB.
+If you wish to use the JNI-based implementation, you need an extra parameter in the constructor:

+    Db ezdb = new EzLevelDb(new File("/tmp"), new EzLevelDbJniFactory());

+This class is available in the ezdb-leveldb-jni artifact.

 ### Building EZDB

 EZDB is built with Maven: